Please click the link for help finding safer choices for your holiday table.

 When tested with an XRF instrument, this dish had the following readings:

-For context: when testing is done with an XRF instrument, the amount of lead that is considered toxic in a newly manufactured item made today and intended for use by children is anything 90 ppm Lead or higher in the glaze or coating, and anything 100 ppm Lead or higher in the substrate*.
+For context: When testing is done with an XRF instrument, the amount of Lead considered toxic in a newly manufactured item made today and intended for use by children is anything 90 ppm Lead or higher in the glaze or coating, and anything 100 ppm Lead or higher in the substrate*.

 To see the #LeadFree dishes I use in my home, click here.